How Do I Choose A Hair Serum?

 Frizzy Hair

-Hair cuticles have overlapping cell structures that when looked at under a microscope resemble roof shingles.
-When your hair is smooth, the shingles lie flat and are able to resist water; however, age-related damage can cause the cuticles to lift allowing water molecules into the hair structure, causing frizziness.
+Hair cuticles have overlapping cell structures that resemble roof shingles when viewed under a microscope.
+When your hair is smooth, the shingles lie flat and can resist water; however, age-related damage can cause the cuticles to lift, allowing water molecules into the hair structure and causing frizziness.

-Solution: If you have frizzy hair, you should choose a serum with cuticle-sealing ceramide-NG, an oil that shields and protects strands from injury.
-Sealing the cuticle locks in moisture, prevents breakage, and gives your hair a smooth, glossy look.
+Solution: If you have frizzy hair, choose a serum with cuticle-sealing ceramide-NG, an oil that shields and protects strands from injury.
+Sealing the cuticle locks in moisture prevents breakage and gives your hair a smooth, glossy look.

 Dry Hair